About NASA's Earth Science Technology Office

 April Jewell is an ESTO Associate based at NASA’s Jet Propulsion Laboratory, where she is a member of the Advanced Detectors and Nanomaterials Group.
 April uses her background in ultraviolet and visible detector technology development and infusion to manage projects in ESTO’s IIP, ACT, and DSI program areas.
 April earned her B.S. degree in Chemistry from George Washington University, and her Ph.D. in Chemistry from Tufts University.

-Teresa Kauffman serves as the ESTO Operations Officer (OO) as well as Deputy Manager for the FireSense Technology program.
+Teresa Kauffman serves as the ESTO Operations Officer (OO).
 In her role as OO, she coordinates ESTO’s solicitations and ensures ESTO’s selection process is efficient, fair, and transparent.
 She also works with ESTO leadership to streamline ESTO’s business practices, maximizing the amount of technology development her teammates can accomplish.
 Teresa holds a B.S. in Finance from the University of Maryland, College Park.

 To ensure ESTO’s investments are relevant and received both within and beyond NASA, Philip Larkin manages ESTO’s Advanced Planning efforts.
 Philip joined the ESTO team in 2003 and leads ESTO’s communications and outreach activities, internal reporting efforts, and early career solicitations, and he serves as liaison to NASA’s Earth Science Research and Analysis Program.
 He holds an M.S. certificate in Science Writing from Johns Hopkins University and a B.S. in Chemistry from the University of Maryland College Park.